jonboulle/nstack-docs/quick_start/workflow_power.rst

     def speciesLength = irisclassify.predict | demo.numChars
   }

 Because our workflow ``irisworkflow.speciesLength`` has not been connected to a source or a sink, is is technically a function.
-This means we can see it in alongside our other functions:
+If we build this workflow, we can see ``speciesLength`` alongside our other functions by using the ``list`` command:

 .. code :: bash